 It’s been a long time coming, and it’s finally here—my top 10 tips to grow your woodworking business!
 I’ve been in the business for nearly a decade, and I figured it’s time to share some of my industry secrets.
 Wanna find out how I built my successful woodworking business from scratch?
 You can find out by watching the full video on my Youtube channel.

-John Malecki’s Tips to Help You Build a Successful Woodworking Business
+John Malecki’s Tips to Grow Your Woodworking Business

-Find out how I got my woodworking business off the ground with these 10 key tips
+Find out how I got my woodworking business off the ground with these 10 Tips to Grow Your Woodworking Business

 I'm thankful to serve my local community’s woodworking needs, but I wouldn’t be where I am without following these steps—let's take a look at what I’ve learned over the years building my woodworking business.